 - Auto notch.
 The notch filter in (spectrum-based modes only) can be switched to full automatic mode (and back to semi-automatic mode) by tapping on the active notch position indicator.
 The message "Aut" followed by a set value appears.
 It can be changed by the scroll wheel and determines the holding time (in tenths of a second) of the filter on a given blanking signal.
 This changes the "agility" of the filter when searching for interfering signals.
-Low holding time = high agility causes a quick detection of disturbing carriers, but also a quick misinterpretation, say from AM modulation signals as interferers.
+Short hold time = high agility results in a quick start of recognized interference carriers, but also the fast misinterpretation e.g. of AM modulation signals as interferers.
 Long hold time = low agility reduces the misinterpretations, but increases the time it takes to locate any interferers.

 - Baseband recording (I / Q).
 In addition to audio signals, the Flash recorder can now also record baseband signals in I / Q format (complex signal) with 3 different sampling rates.
-For this feature, a button for switching the sampling rates (sample rate in kSamples/sec) is available in the Recorder dialog below the Rec button.
+For this feature, a button for switching the sampling rates (sample rate in kSamples/sec) is available in the Recorder dialog below the Rec button (only from Pocket Hardware E).
 When engaged, the button continuously switches through 4 options:

 - A 41k: Audio with 40.96 kSps

 - B 82k: Baseband with 81.92 kSps

 - B 164k: Baseband with 163.84 kSps

 - B 328k: Baseband with 327.68 kSps